 Furthermore, an epigraph is one of the first things that readers see.
 If it does not look right, or doesn't have relevance to the subject matter, it will likely lead to some negative reviews of your entire book, regardless of the content's quality.
 And all of that could be avoided.

 Thankfully, the rules for good formatting and proper use of epigraph are relatively simple.
 If you follow the advice in this article, you shouldn't have any problems.

 But, what exactly is an epigraph and how do you write one?
 Though often confused with an epitaph (an inscription on a tombstone), an epithet (a descriptive phrase or adjective), or an epilogue (the final piece of a novel), an epigraph is something unique to all of that.

 Want to know more?
 This post is part of a series of posts all about the different parts of a book.
-We highly recommend you check them out.
+I highly recommend you check them out.